alipzsh/knowledge-base/blind SQLi.md

 then request the file: `https://example.com/output.txt`

-it's http responses do not contain the results of the relevant SQL query or the details of db errors.

 ## exploit by triggering conditional responses

-when application uses *tracking cookies* the application uses a SQL query to determine if this is a known user:
+EX:

+if an application uses tracking cookies there will be an SQL query to identify possible
+    known users:

 `SELECT TrackingId FROM TrackedUsers WHERE TrackingId = 'u5YD3PapBcR4lN3e7Tj4'`

-the results aren't returned to the user. but the application behaves differently depending on the returned data. e.g. it might show a welcome back message.
+the application behaves differently depending on the returned data. e.g. it might show a welcome back message.

-How to:
+payload:

-Using and `AND` condition, if it's true, the expected action would happen (a welcome message will be displayed), other wise, it's not true.
+Using an `AND` condition, if it's true, the expected action would happen (a welcome message will be displayed), other wise, it's not true:

+1.

 `TrackingId=EGsveqHgcMpxwCB8' AND '1'='1;` this returns a welcome back message `TrackingId=EGsveqHgcMpxwCB8' AND '1'='2;` this doesn't

+2.

 `xyz' AND SUBSTRING((SELECT Password FROM Users WHERE Username = 'Administrator'), 1, 1) > 'm`

 this return a welcome back message indicating that the first character of password is greater than `m`.

+3.

 use `' AND (SELECT 'a' FROM users LIMIT 1) = 'a'--` to determine if the `users` table exists. the rest will always be true, (a=a).

-`LIMIT 1` because it cannot compare a set of results (multiple rows) to a single value.
+`LIMIT 1` because it cannot compare a set of results (multiple rows) to a single value (a).

 ## bruteforce